Property Settlement Through an Application for Consent Orders

 There are several ways to complete a property settlement after separation and decide on any maintenance rights.

-An Application for Consent Orders is a joint application that is made to the Family Court of Australia.
+An Application for Consent Orders is a joint application that is made to the Federal Circuit and Family Court of Australia.
 It can also include child arrangements.
 As a joint application, the parties must voluntarily agree to complete the application.
 This application rarely requires physical attendance at Court and is usually determined administratively.

 Application Process and Other Requirements

-An Application for Consent orders requires the completion of the Court prescribed application form together with draft court orders that propose how the property, financial resources, income, debts, liabilities and superannuation are to be dealt with and for the payment of maintenance if that is appropriate.
+An Application for Consent Order requires the completion of the Court prescribed application form together with draft court orders that propose how the property, financial resources, income, debts, liabilities and superannuation are to be dealt with and for the payment of maintenance if that is appropriate.

 Am I Eligible to File an Application for Consent Orders?